imane-elb/fourier-covariance-estimator/README.md

 * Imane El Bouzid : imane.elbouzid@student-cs.fr
 * Richard John Lin : richardjohn.lin@student-cs.fr <br>
 ##
+The following repositery contains contains a few Jupyter Notebooks, showcasing some of our work during a year long research project we undertook at the Laboratory of Mathematics and Computer Science at CentraleSupelec.
 **Fore more information about the project, see the [ReadMe Jupyter Notebook](https://github.com/imane-elb/fourier-covariance-estimator/blob/main/ReadMe.ipynb).**